kzahel/kzahel.github.io/_posts/2012-12-07-torrent-in-your-browser.md

 tags: bittorrent, html5
 ---

+This post contains outdated information!
+Proceed reading with a grain of salt.
+I've abandoned trying to get torrents working on the open web platform :-)

 I started working on an HTML5 torrent client a few months ago when I had the realization that if enough BitTorrent clients would accept